Homestead strike

-The Homestead strike, also known as the Homestead steel strike, Homestead massacre, or Battle of Homestead, was an industrial lockout and strike that began on July 1, 1892, culminating in a battle in which strikers defeated private security agents on July 6, 1892.
+The Homestead strike, also known as the Homestead steel strike, Homestead massacre, or Battle of Homestead, was an industrial lockout and strike that occurred in the United States, in 1892.
+It began on July 1, 1892, culminating in a battle in which strikers defeated private security agents on July 6, 1892.

 The governor responded by sending in the National Guard to protect strikebreakers.
 The dispute occurred at the Homestead Steel Works in the Pittsburgh-area town of Homestead, Pennsylvania, between the Amalgamated Association of Iron and Steel Workers (the AA) and the Carnegie Steel Company.
 The final result was a major defeat for the union strikers and a setback for their efforts to unionize steelworkers.
 The battle was a pivotal event in U.S. labor history.

 Background

 Carnegie Steel made major technological innovations in the 1880s, especially the installation of the open-hearth system at Homestead in 1886.
 It now became possible to make steel suitable for structural beams and for armor plate for the United States Navy, which paid far higher prices for the premium product.
 In addition, the plant moved increasingly toward the continuous system of production.
 Carnegie installed vastly improved systems of material-handling, like overhead cranes, hoists, charging machines, and buggies.
 All of this greatly sped up the process of steelmaking, and allowed the production of vastly larger quantities of the product.
 As the mills expanded, the labor force grew rapidly, especially with unskilled workers.
 However, while Carnegie Steel grew and progressed, workers at Homestead were seeing their wages drop.